LauzHack/LauzHack.github.io/policies.md

 Because the main LauzHack event typically receives far more applications than we have physical space to host, we cannot accept everyone.
 Our acceptance process is a random draw done in batches that balances EPFL and non-EPFL participation.

-Because the process is done in batches, the earlier you finish the application process, the more chances you have to be accepted.
+The earlier you finish the application process, the more chances you have to be accepted.

-The process does not take into account your CV, so uploading it or not has no influence on your chances.
-Your personal details such as dietary restrictions also have no impact on the decision.
+Acceptance decisions do not take into account your CV nor personal details such as dietary restrictions.

 If you apply as a group, we guarantee that if one member of the group is accepted, then all others are also accepted.
 You can form a team with whoever you want during the event, regardless of who you applied with.